Exactly Hittable Interval Graphs: Introduction

 \begin{observation} Since our goal is to characterize interval graphs that have an exactly hittable interval representation, we assume without loss of generality that, in the graph $G$, for every sequence of consecutive maximal cliques in a linear ordering, there is at most one vertex which starts and ends in this sequence. \end{observation}

-Indeed if a given graph violates this property and there are two or more vertices that start and end in a sequence, then we retain only one of those vertices.
-The justification for this assertion is that if the resulting graph has an exactly hittable representation, so does the original graph.
+Indeed, if a given graph violates this property and there are two or more vertices that start at the same clique and end at the same clique in a sequence, then we retain only one of those vertices.
+The justification for this assertion is that if the resulting graph has an exactly hittable interval representation, so does the original graph. \\

-\textbf{Notations}: All standard definitions and notations from West \cite{West} have been used throughout the paper.
+\textbf{Notations}: All other definitions and notations on simple graphs, used throughout this paper, have been taken from \cite{West}.